 Did you know that an espresso is made up of 90% water and only 10% coffee?

-On the other hand, a filter coffee is composed of even 95% water.
+In contrast, a filter coffee is composed of as much as 95% water.

-Water therefore has a dual role in coffee: solvent and main ingredient.
+Water thus has a dual role in coffee: solvent and main ingredient.

-From these data you can immediately understand how choosing the right water to use is essential for the success of a good coffee.
+From this data, one can immediately see how choosing the right water to use is critical to the success of a good coffee.

-Polluted or distilled, light or heavy, hard as ice or as impalpable as steam?
+Polluted or distilled, light or heavy, hard as ice or intangible as vapor?

-And no, that's not true, the water is not odorless and tasteless!
+And no, it is not, water is not odorless and tasteless!

-Based on the mineral salts, sodium, chlorine and limestone dissolved in it or on the basis of purification methods, the water changes its flavor and aroma a lot and this is immediately reflected in the cup.
+Depending on the mineral salts, sodium, chlorine, and limestone dissolved in it or depending on purification methods, water changes a lot in taste and smell, and this is immediately reflected in the cup.

-Furthermore, we have often heard of water hardness, but what exactly does that mean?
+In addition, we have often heard about water hardness, but exactly what does it mean?

 Hardness is determined by the main mineral salts dissolved in it, namely magnesium and calcium.
-The more these two mineral salts are present, the harder the water will be.
+The more these two minerals are present, the harder the water will be.

 They have a positive charge and are thus able to attract different aromatic compounds to themselves.

-Some of these salts are therefore essential to be able to best extract the aromas from ground coffee, but too strong an attraction will not allow the extraction of other substances, which are also essential for the success of a good espresso.
+Some of these salts are therefore essential to be able to extract the flavors from ground coffee in the best possible way, but too strong an attraction will not allow the extraction of other substances, which are also essential for the success of a good espresso.

-It is therefore necessary to find the hardness suitable to extract the aromas of our ground coffee to the maximum, without however affecting the other components.
+Therefore, we need to find the right hardness to extract the flavors of our mince to the maximum, but without affecting the other components.

-The water used for the espresso inside the premises comes directly from the water supply.
-Therefore, to know its values, the simplest and fastest method is to light your bill or get a kit for water analysis.
+Water used for espresso within the premises comes directly from the water supply.
+Therefore, to know its values, the quickest and easiest method is to read the bill or get a water analysis kit.

-This control is essential in order to offer your customers consistency in the taste of the product and in the quality of the coffee offered.
+This control is essential to be able to offer your customers consistency in the taste of the product and the quality of the coffee offered.

-While for bottled water it is sufficient to read the label.
-The values to which we must be more careful are: the fixed residue and conductivity.
-In fact, these are the ones that indicate the amount of dissolved salts in a liter and therefore tell us when a water is heavier and when it is lighter.
+While for bottled water, simply read the label.
+The values we need to be most careful about are: fixed residue and conductivity.
+In fact, it is these that indicate the amount of salts dissolved in a liter and thus tell us when a water is heavier and when it is lighter.

-The SCA (Specialty Coffee Association) has defined an ideal range between 50 and 175 mg / l, with hardness between 40 and 75 mg / l.
+The Specialty Coffee Association (SCA) has defined an ideal range of 50 to 175 mg/l, with hardness between 40 and 75 mg/l.

-But be careful!
+But beware!
 These data are valid for espresso, but not necessarily for all extraction methods.

-For example, for a filter coffee you should opt for water with a lower concentration of mineral salts.
+For example, for a filter coffee, one should opt for water with a lower concentration of mineral salts.

-This is because the espresso has an average extraction time of 25 seconds.
-In that very short period of time we must be able to extract as many aromas as possible and therefore we will need harder water.
+This is because espresso has an average extraction time of 25 seconds.
+In that very short period of time we need to be able to extract as much flavor as possible, so we will need harder water.

-On the contrary, a filter coffee has much longer extraction times, several minutes and therefore requires lighter water.
+In contrast, a filter coffee has much longer extraction times of several minutes and requires lighter water for this.

 Now I want to reveal a little curiosity.

-Every year there are dozens of competitions in different areas of the coffee world, from tastings, to roasting competitions, up to coffee competitions.
+Every year there are decides of competitions in different areas of the coffee world, from tastings, to roasting competitions, to coffee competitions.

-The participants of the last category not only select the coffee to bring to the competition and propose to the judges, but also choose the most suitable water to use and personally bring the bottles.
+Participants in the last category not only select the coffee to bring to the competition and propose to the judges, but even choose the most suitable water to use and personally bring the bottles.

-This shows how much the level for the success of a good espresso can rise, paying attention to every single step performed and to every component of the drink.
+This hints at how high the bar for successful espresso can rise by paying attention to every single step performed and every component of the drink.